 Having a minor health issue or enjoying potentially dangerous sports doesn’t necessarily mean you cannot get term life insurance.
 Companies may, however, charge you a higher price to offset the risk.
 Falling into an at-risk category doesn’t necessarily mean you won’t get covered, but you should expect to pay more money.

-Ideally, your loved ones will never have to use your term life insurance policy.
+Ideally, your loved ones will never have to use your short term life insurance policy.
 Assuming that you outlive the policy, though, you forfeit the death benefit.
 The insurance company keeps the money you spent on the policy, but it does not pay you anything.

 Keep in mind that this type of life insurance is meant to offer additional coverage and gap coverage.
 You’ll probably only have the policy for a few months to a year.
 If you pass away during that time, your family will get the full death benefit described in your policy.
 If you do not die, nothing happens.
 You stop paying for the policy, and the insurance company does not pay you a benefit.